-AIL Subject Art Qualification AS/A2 Exam Board WJEC Assessment Unit Outline - AS The A level Art specification offers a practical course with maximum opportunities for a stimulating experience of creativity and art, craft and design making activities.
+Subject Art Qualification AS/A2 Exam Board WJEC Assessment Unit Outline - AS The A level Art specification offers a practical course with maximum opportunities for a stimulating experience of creativity and art, craft and design making activities.
 Unit 1: Coursework Portfolio Internally assessed, externally moderated.
 60% AS or 30% A level Unit 2: Controlled Assignment Internally assessed, externally moderated.
-40% AS or 20% A level Unit Outline - A2 Unit 3: Coursework Portfolio (including a 1000 word written element) Internally assessed, externally moderated.
-30% A level Unit 4 Controlled Assignment Internally assessed externally moderated.
-20% A level Internally assessed, externally moderated.
+40% AS or 20% A level Unit Outline- A2 Unit 3: Coursework Portfolio (including a 3000 word written element) Internally assessed, externally moderated.
+30% A level Unit 4 Controlled Assignment Internally assessed, externally moderated.
 20% A level Course Overview Unit Outline - AS Unit 1: Coursework Portfolio Based on Internally Set Themes - Students must produce a personal reflective portfolio of work (including a sketchbook) and at least one final outcome that explore the set theme.
 Unit 2: Controlled Assignment Students select a written, visual or multimedia stimulus to base a unit of work.
 Students will be expected to produce a personal reflective portfolio of work with a final outcome produced in an 8 hour exam.
-Unit Outline - A2 Unit 3: Coursework Portfolio (including a 1000 word written element) Based on Internally Set Themes - Students must produce a personal reflective portfolio of work (including present a 1000 word contextual study.

-Unit 4 Controlled Assignment

-Students select a written, visual or multimedia stimulus to base a unit of work.
-Students will be expected to produce a personal reflective portfolio of work with a final outcome produced in a 12 hour exam.
+Unit Outline - A2 Unit 3: Coursework Portfolio (including a 3000 word written element) Based on Internally Set Themes - Students must produce a personal reflective portfolio of work (including a sketchbook) and at least one final outcome that explore the set theme.
+Students must also develop and present a 3000 word contextual study.
+Unit 4 Controlled Assignment Students select a written, visual or multimedia stimulus to base a unit of work.
+Students will be expected to produce a personal reflective portfolio of work with a final outcome produced in a 12 hour exam. - DE